lop-Louis/northbook/docs/answer-ledger.md

 # Answer Ledger Pattern

-Answer ledgers turn recurring questions into searchable, linkable answers. <a href="#what-it-is" data-primary-action>Stand up your ledger</a> or <a href="./runbooks/index" data-secondary-action>Browse the runbooks index</a>.
+Answer ledgers turn recurring questions into searchable, linkable answers.
+[Stand up your ledger](#what-it-is) or [Browse the runbooks index](./runbooks/index).

 - **What**: Structured, searchable list of recurring questions with their current canonical answers.
 - **Why**: Saves time, reduces interruptions, and accelerates onboarding by turning chatter into linkable knowledge.